 BTW I strongly recommend your people to check out sites like Norelem and others like these to get your standarised parts.

 While at it I also made a quick previsualisation in eevee just for the fun of it / as a leraning experience:

 Again, a thing I really like about 3d printing, even more than having a physical model, is to think the design through, to come up solutions to problems wich arises during the creation.
 Also the physical restrictions you have to face.

-For example I wanted to have as much of the visible area consiting of the flat bedside area, wich has a much cleaner lolok.
-ALso having as little as possible overhangs, use as little as possible material etc.
+For example I wanted to have as much of the visible area consiting of the flat bedside area, wich has a much cleaner look.
+Also having as little as possible overhangs, use as little as possible material etc..

-Now this design is flawed, most obvious the screws wich holds the lens adaptor (taken from the cheap chinese set) are in front of the first filter slot.
-Luckily I got that noticed before I ordered the screws, Another flaw is that its pretty much binary: You can either use 84mm filters or 100mm filters but you are not able to mix them together.
-I flaw wich was revised with a new clamp design after the inital print (and after I took the the photos)
+Now this initial design is flawed, most obvious the screws wich holds the lens adaptor (taken from the cheap chinese set) are in front of the first filter slot.
+Luckily I got that noticed before I ordered the screws and made someinsets for those, Another flaw is that its pretty much binary: You can either use 84mm filters or 100mm filters but you are not able to mix them together.
+A flaw wich was revised with a new clamp design after the inital print (and after I took the the photos)